destrat18/destrat18.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in Computer Science and Engineering at the [Hong Kong University of Science and Technology](https://www.ust.hk/).
-I am fortunate to be supervised by [Prof. Jiasi Shen](https://shenjiasi.com/).
 Previously, I obtained my MPhil at the same university.
 I was awarded a reseach grant from Ethereum Foundation (2nd biggest cryptocurrency).

 ## Research Interests
 I'm intersted in the following research areas: Program Verification, Parameterized Algorithms, and Blockchain.
 Please refer to my [research page](/research) for more details.